abstrakraft/rug/README.markdown

 - `commit` commit everything necessary to checkout another revset, then check out the current one again, and get the same "stuff"

 ### Future Commands ###
-- `reset` reset a subset of repos to the proper gitri branch
+- `reset` reset a subset of repos to the proper rug branch
 - `merge` merge repos of other revsets into current one

 ### Project Layout ###
-The .gitri folder in the main repo contains the manifest repo.
+The .rug folder in the main repo contains the manifest repo.

 For each revset, and in each repo, the following branches exist:

 - `live` The name of the branch that should be checked out.
 Note that this is really just a branch name - what that name happens to point to doesn't mean anything.
-- `gitri` Tracks the revset's local branch across checkouts.
+- `rug` Tracks the revset's local branch across checkouts.
 This branch points to the sha that should become the live branch when the revset in question is checked out.
 - `bookmark` Tracks the remote branch as of the last commit.
 Used to rebase changes on update if there is no bookmark_index.
 - `bookmark_index` Tracks the remote branch as of the last update.
 Used to rebase changes on update, if it exists.